BIBI78/s1/README.md

 This application is ment for:

 - Artists and Art enthusiastis

 ### User Goals

-To have all information stored in one place that is related to the interactions between mentor/students and mentors/course administrators.
-To have a good overview of how many sessions and interactions that has taken place and also a place to store information regarding these interactions in the form of notes.
+The users get to display thier artwork simply and easily among other like minded contemporary artists and potential buyers in and outside of Vienna.

 ### User Stories

 The following user stories has been implemented in the project.
-User Stories are based on two types of users, the course manager and the mentor.
-More user stories will be implemented in future versions.
+The user storires are based centred around users want to sign up and post, comment and be apart of the gallery.

 #### Admin

-As a **course manager/admin** I can **create a mentor profile** so that **the mentor can use the dashboard as a tool**
+As a **admin** I can **create a mentor profile** so that **the mentor can use the dashboard as a tool**

 As a **course manager/admin** I can **view a list of mentors** so that **I can select one and connect the mentor to a student**